Sunday, May 8, 2016

 2010 April 13, Tuesday, Indian Mound, Train Tressel and Singing River Park

-Tuesday I took two of my grandsons to Indian Mound Museum where we saw on display a collection of American Indian relics dating back over 10,000 years.
+Tuesday, I took two of my grandsons to the Indian Mound Museum, where we saw on display a collection of American Indian relics dating back over 10,000 years.
 There were several display cases full of arrowheads that interested my grandsons.
-The Cherokee, Chickasaw, and Creek once lived in this area until the trail of tears.
+The Cherokee, Chickasaw, and Creek once lived in this area until the Trail of Tears.

 We also watched a short film.